OpenPrinting News Flash - cups-browsed Remote Code Execution vulnerability

 Overhyped

-The already available fixes are sufficient to prevent the exploit.
+The already available fixes are sufficient to prevent both exploits.

 What we still will fix/improve